 The consequences of a conviction for a Domestic Battery or an Aggravated Domestic Battery are very serious.
 Not only will you have great difficulty obtaining a job or even getting a landlord to rent you an apartment but you also lose certain rights.
 One big right you may lose is your constitutional right to own a firearm.
 If you are going through a Divorce a Domestic Battery conviction could affect your custody or visitation rights with your minor children.
 If you are convicted of a felony Aggravated Domestic Battery, it may affect your ability to receive financial aid or student loans, or even be disqualified from admission to certain colleges and universities.Domestic Battery Lawyer James Dimeas Providing Award-Winning, Experienced and Effective Defense of Domestic Battery Charges

-Domestic Battery lawyer, James Dimeas, has over 26 years of experience handling Domestic Battery charges in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Domestic Battery lawyer, James Dimeas, has over-27 years of experience handling Domestic Battery charges in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas has the experience to put together an effective defense that will defeat the Domestic Battery, and Aggravated Domestic Battery charges against you.
 Domestic Battery lawyer, James Dimeas, understands how easy it is to file false Domestic Violence charges against an innocent criminal defendant.
-He will look through emails and text messages, and social media posts to find evidence to clear your name.
-He will review the police reports to find inconsistent statements that the alleged victim made to the different police officers and to medical personnel.
-He will review the recordings of 911 tapes for inconsistent statements by the alleged victim.
-If the alleged victim petition's the court for an Order of Protection they will often make statements in the Petition for an Order of Protection that are different than the statements made to the police and to the medical personnel.
-Sometimes a victim will send text messages in which they make statements that could show the innocence of the accused.
+James Dimeas will look through emails and text messages, and social media posts to find evidence to clear your name.
+James Dimeas will review the police reports to find inconsistent statements that the alleged victim made to the different police officers and to medical personnel.
+James Dimeas will review the recordings of 911 tapes for inconsistent statements by the alleged victim.
+If the alleged victim petition's the court for an Order of Protection they will often make statements in the Petition for an Order of Protection that are different than the statements made to the police, 911, and the medical personnel.
+Sometimes a victim will send text messages in which they make statements that could show your innocence.
 Domestic Battery attorney, James Dimeas, has the experience with Illinois Domestic Battery cases to defend your name and to win your case.